netdata/netdata/health/REFERENCE.md

 ## Expressions

-Netdata has an internal [infix expression parser](/libnetdata/eval).
+Netdata has an internal infix expression parser under `libnetdata/eval`.
 This parses expressions and creates an internal structure that allows fast execution of them.

 These operators are supported `+`, `-`, `*`, `/`, `<`, `==`, `<=`, `<>`, `!=`, `>`, `>=`, `&&`, `||`, `!`, `AND`, `OR`, `NOT`.